ShoumikSaha/DRSM/docs/readme.md

 `--non_neg`: True if you want to put non-negative weight constraint on the model

 **We would recommend using our provided scripts to train the models.
 It's easier.
-You just need to provide root_directory, file_paths, and batch_size.** After running this, the models will be saved in the `secml_malware/data/trained` folder.
+You just need to provide root_directory, file_paths, and batch_size in that case.** After running this, the models will be saved in the `secml_malware/data/trained` folder.

 ## Evaluation
+### Standard Accuracy:
+For evaluation, run the `evaluate_custom_malconv_by_ablation_from_csv.py` file.
+It takes almost the same arguments as training.
+However, you can simply run the `evaluate_script.sh` with just a few arguments.

+After running this, it will output the standard accuracy with other metrics like false positive, true positive, confusion matrix etc.

 ## Dataset